 For years I had dealt with the subject of „Tiny Living“.
-Had looked at countless websites with different ideas for mobile living.
+Had looked at countless websites with different ideas for mobile living and working.
 I had inspected construction trailers as a home and almost bought one.
 Then, at a sound healing seminar, I had a colleague who had just moved into a winterproof yurt with her family.
 When I saw the photos, I was absolutely thrilled!
 My first thought was: “Crazy, the yurt has windows” and the second: “That’s it, I want to do that, too”.
 After that, however, it was still a while before I seriously began to explore the pros and cons to really get an idea of it of a winterproof yurt.

 Is that really something for me?